wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 I> When creating a new app with the `python manage.py startapp` command, Django may add the new app's name to your `settings.py` `INSTALLED_APPS` list automatically for you.
 It's nevertheless good practice to check everything is setup correctly before you proceed.

 ##Creating a View
 With our Rango application created, let's now create a simple view.
-For our first view, let's just send some simple text back to the client - we won't concern ourselves about using models or templates just yet.
+For our first view, let's just send some text back to the client - we won't concern ourselves about using models or templates just yet.

 In your favourite IDE, open the file `views.py`, located within your newly created `rango` application directory.
 Remove the comment `# Create your views here.` so that you now have a blank file.